Deltasiv/Lemon/README.md

 #### Prerequistites

-You must have the GNU C++ Compiler if you don't have one run
+You must have the GNU C++ Compiler if you don't have one run.

 ```bash
 sudo apt-get install g++